The Best of Both Worlds (Star Trek: The Next Generation): Part II

-The Enterprise arrives at Wolf 359 to find that Hanson has been killed and the fleet destroyed, including the Melbourne.
-It then follows the cube's warp trail to an intercept point and offers to negotiate with Locutus.
+The Enterprise arrives at Wolf 359 to find the fleet has been destroyed, including the Melbourne.
+It follows the cube's warp trail to an intercept point, where Riker offers to negotiate with Locutus.
 The request is denied, but the communication reveals Locutus's location within the cube.
-The Enterprise then separates into saucer and stardrive sections.
-Although Shelby suggested attacking with the stardrive section, Riker does the reverse and orders the saucer section to fire an antimatter spread near the cube, disrupting its sensors and allowing a shuttlecraft piloted by Lieutenant Commander Data and Lt.
-Worf to pass the Borg shields and beam aboard the Borg cube.
+Riker orders the Enterprise to separate into saucer and stardrive sections—but contrary to Shelby's original suggestion, Riker orders the saucer section rather than the stardrive to fire an anti-matter spread on the cube, disrupting its sensors so that a shuttlecraft piloted by Lieutenant Commander Data and Lt.
+Worf can bypass the Borg shields, allowing them to transport aboard the cube.
 They kidnap Locutus, although the Borg ignore this and continue to Earth.

 Data and Dr. Crusher create a neural link with Locutus to gain access to the Borg's collective consciousness.
 Data attempts to use the link to disable the Borg's weapons and defensive systems, but cannot, as they are protected by security protocols.
-Picard breaks free from Borg control and mutters, "sleep".
-Dr. Crusher comments that Picard must be exhausted from this ordeal, however Data realizes that Picard is suggesting accessing the Borg regeneration subroutines, which are less protected than key systems like weapons or power.
+Picard breaks free from Borg control enough to mutter, "sleep".
+Data realizes that Picard is suggesting accessing the Borg regeneration subroutines, which are less protected than key systems like weapons or power.
 Data issues a command to the Borg to enter sleep mode, causing their weapons and shields to deactivate.
 A feedback loop builds in the Borg cube, which destroys the vessel.
 Dr. Crusher and Data remove the Borg implants and augmentations from Picard.

 The Enterprise is awaiting repairs at an orbital shipyard, and Riker, although offered command of his own ship, insists on remaining as first officer.
 Shelby is reassigned to a task force dedicated to rebuilding the fleet.
 Picard recovers, but is still disturbed by his ordeal.